 In 2012, while membership was individual, the network opened to European and African organizations.
 This opening launched a new dynamic of exchanges and joint actions within the network.
 Since then, new members are regularly welcomed and contribute to enrich the network.

-In 2019, the creation of an Inter-Network Charter reaffirmed the network's shared values and commitments.
+In 2019, the creation of a Inter-réseaux Charter reaffirmed the network's shared values and commitments.